textileio/powergate/cli-docs/pow/pow_data_get.md

 ## pow data get

-Get data by cid from the storage profile
+Get data stored by the user by cid

 ### Synopsis

-Get data by cid from the storage profile
+Get data stored by the user by cid

 ```
 pow data get [cid] [output file path] [flags]